 Her work as a filmmaker and on-camera host took her to Cuba to shoot with the Castro family, to a truck stop strip club in New Mexico, to favelas in Brasil.
 Her feature film Mary Marie was well reviewed in Variety Magazine and bought by TLA Releasing in 2013.
 Her Vice documentary Every Woman (2014) has been viewed by over 14 million people online.
 Her highly acclaimed web show Be Here Nowish was featured in press from the New Yorker to Vogue and touted as “The new New Age” in the London Times.
 Her feature film script One for the Road was featured in Independent Film Week at Lincoln Center, Tribeca Film Festival screenplay labs, and a Sundance lab finalist.
 She has also directed and hosted branded content and commercial work for many companies over the years.
 All her film work can be found online through Vice, Ora TV, and on Youtube, and Amazon.

 After leaving filmmaking full time, she went on to study shamanic journey practice, sacred intimacy work, and meditation with acclaimed international teachers.
 Her 15 years of meditation practice and work as a storyteller is what inspired her to create Moon Club and now Radical Awakenings as a place to gather for deep sharing and deep practice relating to the internal spiritual journey and having the courage to be seen and heard in the world.

-She is working on her first book with the publisher Sounds True, out in early 2020, and will be leading retreats in 2019 at 1440 Multiversity, Kripalu Center, and Maha Rose Mexico.
+She is working on her first book with the publisher Sounds True, out in early 2020, and will be leading retreats in 2020 at Kripalu Center and Maha Rose South in Mazunte, Mexico.